Update as of August 17, 2021

 Where can I park?

-You can also visit us via a free shuttle bus, which provides service to The Corning Museum of Glass and Welcome Center parking lot, to the nearby (1 block away) Tioga Ave shuttle station.
-Click here for shuttle map.
+You can also visit us via a free shuttle bus, which provides service to The Corning Museum of Glass and Welcome Center parking lot, to the front door of The Rockwell Museum.

 Is the Museum or Art Lab available for private facility rentals?